Morningbird: Distribution and habitat

 The morningbird is endemic to the islands of Babeldaob, Koror, Ngercheu, Peleliu and Ngebad in Palau.
 Its natural habitat is deep primary tropical moist lowland forests.
 The species is non-migratory.
-It is apparently commoner on the smaller islands in its range.
+It is apparently more common on the smaller islands in its range.

 Behaviour and ecology

 Morningbirds feed principally on insects, but also take snails, berries, fruit and seeds.
 They feed on or around the ground.